Karnataka minister B Zameer Ahmed

 Also read: Karnataka's power shift: Will Siddaramaiah go quietly or fight back? | AI With Sanket

-The clip allegedly featured B Zameer Ahmed Khan, a top minister in the state cabinet, supporting a rival candidate over the party’s official nominee in the Davanagere South assembly by-election held on April 9, laying bare the party’s inner fault divisions.
+The clip allegedly featured B Zameer Ahmed Khan, who was a member of the state cabinet led by former CM Siddaramaiah till he resigned last week, supporting a rival candidate over the party’s official nominee in the Davanagere South assembly by-election held on April 9, laying bare the party’s inner fault divisions.
+Khan though called it "fake" on Monday (June 1) and said it was part of a "political conspiracy" generated using artificial intelligence (AI).

 BJP asked to sabotage Congress plan?